 How Harding Loevner Invests Responsibly

-This document outlines Harding Loevner’s responsible approach to investing, which encompasses the following dimensions:1
+This page outlines Harding Loevner’s responsible approach to investing, which encompasses the following dimensions:1

 - Responsible Investment Selection

-- Governance screening: eliminating securities of poorly governed companies;
+- ESG screening: eliminating securities of poorly governed companies;

 - Client-directed screening: eliminating securities of companies engaged in activities or practices that our client, the asset owner, seeks to avoid;